MarkPavlenko/CorrectCarrot/README.md

 # RandomCarrot (Carrot)

-Carrot is a module for Python also know as RandomCarrot.
+Carrot is a module for Python also known as RandomCarrot.

 ## Installation